netzzz/rest-assured-library-api-maven-project/README.md

 • API Testing Project written using REST Assured and POM Design Pattern

 • Follow these Steps to Run Test on your Machine:
-1) Clone Repository
+1) Clone the Repository
-2) Open Project using IDE
+2) Open the Project in an IDE
-3) Update Maven Project
+3) Update the Maven Project
-4) Install TestNg for your IDE if you don't have it
+4) Install TestNG (if not already installed)
-5) Run Test
+5) Execute the Test

 •Library API Documentation:
 ```